Why Is Your Hyaluronic Acid Skincare Drying You Out? Troubleshooting This Buzzy Ingredient

-Let’s paint a mental picture: You’re sat at your vanity, excited to give your new hyaluronic acid-infused product a whirl.
-All is going well at first—your skin looks glowy, feels bouncy, and—as far as you can tell—is more moisturised.
-Unfortunately, however, looks can be deceiving—when you wake up, your skin is a desert.
+All is going well at first—your skin looks glowy, feels plump, and, as far as you can tell, is more hydrated.
+Unfortunately, though, looks can be deceiving.
+When you wake up, your skin is a desert.
 In other words, it’s completely void of moisture of any kind.
 Why?

 Sounds promising, right?
-There’s a reason why this ingredient has been on the tips of everybody’s tongues in the last five years, but it doesn’t come without its drawbacks.
+There’s a reason why this ingredient has been on the tips of everybody’s tongues in the last ten years, but it doesn’t come without its drawbacks.
 With this in mind, it may come as a shock to hear that hyaluronic acid may also cause dryness.
 Now, it seems antithetical given what we’ve just asserted, but in low humidity conditions, it can cause dryness by drawing moisture out from the skin instead of into the skin, increasing transepidermal water loss.

 A few moisturising ingredients to look out for include glycerin, shea butter, petrolatum, lanolin and plant oils like rosehip or squalene oil.
 Alternatively, ceramides are another great option, strengthening your skin’s barrier to help prevent moisture loss.